tatumio/tatum-js/examples/xdc-example/README.md

 - send XDC to another wallet
 - check the balance of your wallet
 - How to send transaction using kms
-- How to get xdc web 3 client
 - generate virtual account for XLM
 - assign deposit address to virtual account
+- How to send transaction using Gas pump

 ## How to start